gbmhunter/MClide/README.rst

 Negative Number And Spaces-In-Parameter Support
 -----------------------------------------------

 There will be a time when you need to be able to use negative numbers.
 Unfortunately, it just happens that the negative sign is usually used to signify an option (e.g. :code:`-r`).
-Clide supports negative numbers, along with spaces-within-parameters, by adding the ability to enclose a parameter/option in quotes.
+MClide supports negative numbers, along with spaces-within-parameters, by adding the ability to enclose a parameter/option in quotes.
 Inside the quotes, and special characters are just treated as normal characters, allowing you to do things like:

 :code:`set "-123"`